 I need information about...

-Chemotherapy (chemo) uses medications to destroy cancer cells anywhere in the body.
+Chemotherapy (chemo) may help relieve symptoms and control the cancer.
+Chemo uses medicines to destroy cancer cells anywhere in the body.
 Chemo may be given by pill or injection.
-It may be used with or instead of other treatments.
-It may slow the growth of cancer, and may relieve pain and other symptoms.
-A medical oncologist manages chemo treatments.
+It may be used along with other treatments.
+Or it may be used instead of other treatments.
+It may slow the growth of cancer.
+By shrinking the tumor size, it may relieve pain and other symptoms.
+A medical oncologist manages chemotherapy treatments.

+Cancer pain can be managed with medicines.
 Prostate cancer that has spread may cause pain.
 This pain can be treated.
-Pain medications can improve your quality of life.
-Using them can relieve stress, helping you to better withstand the cancer.
-Discuss the side effects of these medications, and any other concerns you have, with your doctor.
+Many of the treatments above can help relieve cancer pain.
+Pain medicines can also work.
+Controlling pain can improve your quality of life.
+It can help relieve stress and help you to better fight the cancer.
+Talk about the side effects of these medicines with your health care provider.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR